-Dirt and moisture have little effect on LOWA Boots if they are properly taken care of, and their lifespan can be significantly extended with a little TLC.
+Dirt and moisture have little effect on LOWA Boots if they are properly taken care of.
+Your boots lifespan can be significantly extended with proper care.
 Leather is a natural, raw material and in order to maintain its exceptional qualities, proper care is essential.

-Step 1: Remove the insole and laces
+Step 1: Preparation - Remove the insole and laces

-Step 2: Remove dirt from the boots
+Step 2: Cleaning - Removing dirt from your boots

-Step 3: Waterproof the leather
+Step 3: Waterproofing

 - DON’T use oil or fat-based care products